Marcos Maidana: Maidana vs. Morales

-On 10 February 2011, Golden Boy promoter Richard Schaefer announced that a deal was reached for Maidana to next fight former three-weight world champion Érik Moralez (51-6, 35 KOs) on 9 April at the MGM Grand in Las Vegas on HBO PPV billed as 'Action Heroes'.
+On 10 February 2011, Golden Boy promoter Richard Schaefer announced that a deal had been reached for Maidana to next fight former three-weight world champion Érik Morales (51-6, 35 KOs) on 9 April at the MGM Grand in Las Vegas on HBO PPV billed as 'Action Heroes'.

 In the first round, Maidana came out with ferocity as expected and proceeded to batter his older opponent around the ring.
-He landed multiple power punches, including an uppercut that opened a huge swelling over Morales' left eye which worsened over the course of the fight, and when the Mexican walked back to his corner having taken a large amount of punishment in the opening three minutes most observers felt their predictions were being fulfilled.
-The one-sided nature of the bout continued for the next couple of rounds, but then at the end of the third round Morales begin to fight back and landed a hard combination to the head of Maidana and the tide began to turn.
+He landed multiple power punches, including an uppercut that opened a huge swelling over Morales' left eye which worsened throughout the fight, and when the Mexican walked back to his corner having taken a large amount of punishment in the opening three minutes most observers felt their predictions were being fulfilled.
+The one-sided nature of the bout continued for the next couple of rounds, but then at the end of the third round Morales began to fight back and landed a hard combination to the head of Maidana and the tide began to turn.
 From the fourth round onwards and although he was effectively fighting with one eye, Morales gave as good as he got and was landing the cleaner more effective shots, albeit occasionally being swarmed by the sheer number of punches being landed in return by the relentless Maidana.
 The fight became a see-saw affair and then, in the eighth round, Morales hit Maidana with a huge left hook that almost stopped the Argentine.
 The next couple of rounds continued in this fashion, with Maidana using his strength and stamina to bully Morales and the Mexican using his sharper punching and ring intelligence to land effective counters and combinations.
 The fight was fast turning into a modern classic.
 In the championship rounds, Morales seemed to tire and Maidana took advantage, overwhelming him with his strength and punishing the ageing warrior continually to the head and body.
 Maidana finished the fight much the stronger of the two and his late surge gave him the win on the scorecards, 116–112 twice with the third judge scoring the fight a draw, 114–114.
 Most of the 7,154 fans in attendance booed the decision.
 ESPN scored the fight 114–114.